Get Rid of Heart Palpitations

 • Pumping harder than usual

-If palpitations are infrequent and last only a few seconds, then you don’t need an evaluation.
+You don’t need an evaluation if palpitations are infrequent and last only a few seconds.
 You have to be concerned and rush to your doctor about your palpitation problem if you have a history of heart disease and have frequent palpitations that sometimes even get worse.
 Your doctor may perform certain heart-monitoring tests to figure out the condition.
-Furthermore, you seek an emergency medical attention if your heart palpitations are accompanied by fainting, shortness of breath, chest discomfort or pain, or severe dizziness.
+Furthermore, you seek emergency medical attention if your heart palpitations are accompanied by fainting, shortness of breath, chest discomfort or pain, or severe dizziness.

 Tests and diagnoses: